Twigonometry/OSCP-Notes-Template/Resources/Exam Tips.md

 Alternative commands are:
 - `ifconfig`
 - `netstat -ie` (not accepted in the exam, but can be used for your own personal purposes in the lab machines if above commands do not work)

+## Taking Breaks

+Take regular breaks!

+Try to set yourself regular timers to avoid rabbit holes, and move on after 30 minutes of trying something without progress.